Frequency of Changes in Condition as an Indicator of Approaching Death

 The Understanding Functional Decline in the Natural Dying Process article explains what it means when a hospice nurse or a certified end-of-life physician talks about functional decline.

-The velocity of changes near the end of life can help estimate how much time a patient has left.
+The velocity of changes near the end of life can help estimate the amount of time a patient has left.
 Changes in functionality, mental status, symptoms, treatment response, and vital signs can indicate the patient’s proximity to death.
 Hospice nurses can provide appropriate care and support by monitoring these changes.

 By monitoring the signs of velocity, hospice nurses can better understand how fast or slow the patient’s condition is changing.
 This can help them estimate how much time the patient has left and plan the care accordingly.
-However, this is not an exact science, and there may be variations depending on the patient’s illness, age, and other factors.
+However, this is not an exact science, and variations may occur depending on the patient’s illness, age, and other factors.
 The following guidelines can be used to interpret the velocity of changes near the end of life:

 By understanding the velocity interpretation, hospice nurses can provide the most appropriate and compassionate care to their patients and their families at the end of life.
-They can also help them cope with the emotional and spiritual aspects of the dying process and offer comfort and support.
+They can also help them cope with the emotional and spiritual aspects of the dying process, offering comfort and support.

-Maintaining a journal documenting changes in a patient’s condition can aid in care planning and emotional support.
+Maintaining a journal to document changes in a patient’s condition can aid in care planning and provide emotional support.
 Journals help track the velocity of change, prepare for recertification visits, and provide an outlet for expressing feelings and memories.
 They also facilitate communication with healthcare teams and loved ones.
-For example, they can write down when the patient has a new symptom, a change in medication, a decline in functionality, or a change in vital signs.
+For example, they can record when the patient experiences a new symptom, a change in medication, a decline in functionality, or a change in vital signs.

-Keeping a journal has many benefits for the patient’s care.
+Keeping a journal has numerous benefits for patient care.
 First, it can help with the recertification visits, which are the periodic assessments that hospice nurses conduct to determine if the patient continues to qualify for hospice care.
-By having a journal, the hospice nurses can review the patient’s history and progress and document the changes that justify the need for hospice care.
+By keeping a journal, hospice nurses can review the patient’s history and progress and document the changes that justify the need for hospice care.
 Second, it can help with the velocity of change, which is the pace of the patient’s decline.
-By having a journal, the hospice nurses, caregivers, and families can track the frequency and severity of the changes and estimate how much time the patient has left.
+By keeping a journal, hospice nurses, caregivers, and families can track the frequency and severity of changes and estimate the patient’s remaining time.
 This can help them plan the care accordingly and prepare for the end of life.

 Keeping a journal can also benefit the patient and the family emotionally and spiritually.
 A journal can be a way of expressing their feelings, thoughts, and memories and coping with the stress and grief of the situation.
-A journal can also be a way of honoring the patient’s life and legacy and celebrating their achievements and values.
-A journal can also be a way of communicating with the patient, especially if they cannot speak or respond.
-A journal can also be a way of sharing with others, such as friends, relatives, or support groups, who can offer comfort and support.
+A journal can also serve as a way to honor the patient’s life and legacy, celebrating their achievements and values.
+A journal can also serve as a means of communication with the patient, especially if they are unable to speak or respond.
+A journal can also serve as a means of sharing with others, such as friends, relatives, or support groups, who can offer comfort and support.

 Keeping a journal for better care is a simple but effective tool that hospice nurses, caregivers, and families can use to provide the best possible care to their patients and loved ones at the end of life.
 It can help them monitor the patient’s condition, understand the velocity of change, and cope with the emotional and spiritual aspects of the dying process.